 It’s fun and educational to make a tabletop fire tornado or fire vortex.
 Why not experiment with color, too?
 The easiest variation is the green fire tornado, but you can use other chemicals and a similar technique to get other colors or even multiple colors.
 This fire tornado showcases red and blue flames.

 - mesh waste basket

 - heat-safe plate (Pyrex or stoneware are good choices)

-If you don’t have methanol, a different alcohol or lighter fluid will burn with a comparable blue flame.
+If you don’t have methanol, a different alcohol or lighter fluid will burn with a blue flame.
 I used strontium nitrate for red, which I got by cutting open an emergency flare and collecting the powder.
 You could also order pure strontium nitrate online or use another metal salt that burns red, such as a lithium salt.

 - Set the waste basket on the turntable.

 - Sprinkle a small amount of strontium nitrate (flare powder) in the middle of your plate.

 - Set the plate inside the waste basket.

 - Place the waste basket on the turntable.

 - Dampen the strontium nitrate with the methanol and pour a small amount around it.
 Don’t get crazy with the fuel, at least until you know what to expect.